kedgeproject/kedge/README.md

 You must be wondering why this project when we have other projects to do the same the answer to that is below:

+**Note**: User here is someone using the spec to define and deploy her application.

 #### Compared with OpenCompose

 * No new language invented, using Kubernetes structs.